Zechariah 1:18-19

 • Cyrus is His shepherd, [Isa 44:28] and His anointed to subdue nations [Isa 45:1]

-For the last 150 years the futurists have been teaching that “the law has passed away” [Rom.
+For the last 200 years, the futurists have been teaching that “the law has passed away” [Rom.
 3:31], telling believers that there will be no penalty for our lawlessness 2Th.
 2:3.
-They teach a fable, the Rapture that all will be taken off the earth while He disciplines the unbelievers.
+They teach a fable, the Rapture, that all will be taken off the earth while He disciplines the unbelievers.
 Nothing could be more unbiblical.
 As a result of this myth, whole congregations have stopped being salt and light [Matt.
 5:13-14].

 They have pulled inward, separating themselves further and further from the world; no longer holding themselves or others to truth and justice.
-They have stopped showing up at public meetings, they have stopped voting, they no longer feel that it is their responsibility to run for public office.
-They have allowed unrighteous, power grabbing, evil men to take those places instead; all because of this false belief that it is only going to get worse.
+They have stopped showing up at public meetings, stopped voting, and no longer feel it is their responsibility to run for public office.
+They have allowed unrighteous, power-grabbing, evil men to take those places instead, all because of this false belief that it is only going to get worse.
 They fear public ridicule more than they fear God.
 They cling to their belief that God is going to take them out of this self-made mess with a Rapture.

 Leave a Reply